tigarmo/craft-archives/docs/howto/add_repo.rst

 stage-packages, including those hosted on a PPA, the Personal Package Archive, which serves personally hosted non-standard packages.

-Third-party apt repositories can be added to a Craft-based project by using the top-level ``package-repositories`` keyword with either a PPA-type repository, or a deb-type repository:
+Third-party apt repositories can be added to the project file of a Craft Application (like Snapcraft, Rockcraft, or Charmcraft) by using the top-level ``package-repositories`` keyword with either a PPA-type repository, or a deb-type repository:

 PPA-type repository: